Campuses

 Previous qualification: You can do your first Free TAFE course no matter what qualifications you already hold.
 This applies to all qualifications - whether they be through TAFE or university.
 This is because the 'upskilling rule' has been removed.

-Multiple Free TAFE courses: You can do multiple Free TAFE courses in the same occupational pathway listed under 'Free TAFE priority pathways' below.
+Multiple Free TAFE courses: You can do multiple Free TAFE courses in the same occupational pathway listed under 'Free TAFE Priority Pathways' below.

 Students whose only Free TAFE fee waiver was under JobTrainer can also do another Free TAFE course, either in a pathway or non-pathway program.

-Please note, Free TAFE priority pathways do not include apprenticeship pathway courses.
+Free TAFE priority pathways do not include apprenticeship pathway courses.

 Free TAFE courses are periodically revised to include courses from growth industries, such as Early Childhood Education, Health, Construction and Infrastructure, Agriculture, and Community and Disability Services.